viliusi/Graphing-Calculator/README.md

 I'll be trying to create a rudamentary graphing caclulator in a C# Console

-This is a Graphing Calculator made entirely with the use of C# Newest version has 6 different formulas you can render
+This is a Graphing Calculator made entirely with the use of C# Newest version has some different formulas you can render
 - sin(x)
 - cos(x)
 - tan(x)